 Several projects were started during the club’s first year, including the making of a 10-inch diameter mirror as part of a club telescope, and construction of a large-scale map of the Moon.
 By April of 1957, William Goodwin received local recognition for his great photographs of Comet Arend-Roland.
 His photograph of this “true” astronomical vagabond appeared on the club’s first membership cards, and was continued for years thereafter.
 In May of 1957, the club’s first field trip found several members visiting the Van Vleck Observatory at Wesleyan University in Middletown.
 By the end of the first year, the club had 26 members.
 Its bank balance was just $80.24, not quite an astronomical sum by any means.

 In the fall of 1957, the members discussed the launch of the Sputnik satellite.
 Several of the club members were photographed for a newspaper article that appeared in the Waterbury Republican on October 20-th, under the headline AREA AMATEUR ASTRONOMERS FIND SPUTNIK..…PUSHES NORMAL SKY-SHOW INTO BACK SEAT.
 These were exciting times for space-related activities!

-This early history of the club is a summary of the original written by Ward Edgerton and presented at the club’s 100-th meeting in March of 1964.
-Among the original members still active in the club are Paul Pompa and Joe Zimmerman, while area residents Norman Starr and Ward Edgerton also participated in the club’s earliest activities.
+The early history of the club was later formally written by Ward Edgerton and presented at the club’s 100th meeting in March of 1964.
+Founding club members who were still active in the club are Paul Pompa and Joe Zimmerman, who have both recently passed away and will be fondly remembered.